 The seafood heavyweight opened the third version of his luxury boutique resort on a quiet beach at Soldiers Point in Port Stephens in late 2018.
 The hotel follows the vibe of Bannisters in Mollymook—laid back luxury, sand between your toes, delicious seafood and slick coastal design.
 Across its 78 rooms, there are four luxury suites and a penthouse—and the majority of rooms feature picture frame views across Port Stephens vast blue waters.

 Like Bannisters Pavilion, the reception area opens out into a breathtaking crystal-coloured infinity pool and terrace bar.
-Here you can sip cocktails, and enjoy casual bar snacks and meals from steamed bao buns to fish tacos, burgers, grilled barramundi and (so appropriate) oysters from local growers.
-For a sweet snack, there’s even an Archie Rose fin-infused cheesecake.
+Here you can sip cocktails and enjoy casual bar snacks and meals like steamed bao buns, fish tacos, burgers, grilled barramundi and (so appropriate) oysters from local growers.
+For a sweet snack, there’s even an Archie Rose gin-infused cheesecake.

 Named after Stein himself, the onsite restaurant features a menu he designed in collaboration with its head chef Mitchell Turner.
 On it, you’ll find local king prawns, sand whiting, snapper and blue eye trevalla.
 You’ll also get Stein’s famous Fruits de mer platter, oysters Charentaise, fish and shellfish soup with rouille, Madras curry of blue eye trevalla with tomato and tamarind, and his iconic fish pie.

 The beautiful dining room (by interior designer Romy Alwill) features plush royal blue booths, brass accents and Japanese watercolour wallpaper.